yoshi47/cs50FinalProject/README.md

 - Traveling by public transportation
 - Change the load screen.
 - Support overseas travel
-- Use FastAPI for the backend to speed up the process.
 - Adding a Database

 ## What was difficult.